-This Is How Often You Should Be Washing Your Hair
+This Is How Often You Should Wash Your Hair (& No, Dry Shampoo Doesn't Count)

 You've likely heard several opinions on how often should you wash your hair.
 Some people can't start their day without a vigorous wash, while others live and die by their dry shampoo.
 The good news is: They're all right.